Mikeysax/mikey/README.md

 ### Custom Templates

 #### Saving Custom Templates:
-<strong>*Mikey*</strong> will allow you to save react files as templates from your current project.
+<strong>*Mikey*</strong> will allow you to save your projects react file as a template.
+The file you wish to save should be in your current project.
 Create a file in containers / components / reducers / actions / helpers folders and use the:

 ```$ mikey save_template fileType```

-This command will save the file inside of *Mikey* as a template.
+This command will save the file inside of *Mikey* as a custom template.
 File selection is <strong>without the .js extension</strong>.
 A list of files you can save will be displayed.

 #### Generating Custom Files from Custom Templates: